 - Do I need to write a detailed research proposal?

 Submit an application

-Applicants to the University of Melbourne use the same form to apply for all graduate research degrees and to make a scholarship application.
-Please make sure the University receives your application and supporting documents by the relevant scholarship closing date.
-See Melbourne Scholarships for further information.
+The same form is used to apply for all graduate research degrees and to make a scholarship application.
+Please make sure the University receives your application by the required closing date.
+See Faculty or Graduate School webpages for their closing dates.
 If you are a current University of Melbourne graduate research student wishing to apply for a scholarship, please do so online via the Student Portal.

 For information on the status of your application once you have been informed that it is complete, please contact your prospective Faculty or Graduate School admissions contact.